pdrummond/pauldrummond-site/quotes/quote_0112.md

 ---
-cite: Naval Ravikant
+cite: Marcus Aurelius
 ---

-If you can’t be happy with a coffee, you won’t be happy with a yacht
+Be tolerant with others and strict with yourself.